python/pythondotorg/README.md

 and pip in a virtualenv.
 The [python.org installer for OSX](http://www.python.org/download/) may work better, if you're having trouble.

-### Using Vagrant

-You can ignore the above instructions by using [Vagrant](http://www.vagrantup.com/).
-After installing:

-    $ vagrant up
-    $ vagrant ssh

-The box will be provisioned by Chef with Python 3.3, a virtualenv set up with requirements installed, and a database ready to use.
-The virtualenv is activated upon login.
-You will need to run `./manage.py createsuperuser` to use the admin.

 Running tests
 -------------